eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/l+m-data-deletion-and-reporting-of-wrp-to-dpa.md

    **already have procedures, protocols and interfaces in place to handle data deletion requests** in accordance with regulation (EU) 2016/679.
 There was a consensus among the participants in the discussion, that the wallet unit should simply re-use the already existing interfaces offered by the wallet-relying parties.
-As there are no standardised protocols and interfaces for this purpose (yet), this implies that the wallet unit can only offer to **open an external mail client with a suitable template text** or offer to **open a specific URL with an external browser** to ask for the deletion of data in a web form provided by the wallet-relying party.
+As there are no standardised protocols and interfaces for this purpose (yet), this implies that the wallet unit can offer only to **open an external mail client with a suitable template text** or offer only to **open a specific URL with an external browser** to ask for the deletion of data in a web form provided by the wallet-relying party.
 It was suggested, that the registration certificate should contain the necessary contact information of the wallet-relying party, including an email address or the location of a web form for privacy-related enquiries.

 3) It was also discussed that the details of the handling of the data deletion request is within the responsibility of the wallet-relying party in its role as controller, or processor acting on behalf of a controller.
-According to Article 24 of (EU) 2016/679 the controller is responsible for the implementation of suitable technical and organisational measures for the protection of personal data in line with Article 32 of (EU) 2016/679, which obviously includes the requirement to **authenticate the user**, which submits a data deletion request, **or the request itself** using an appropriate electronic signature.
-   The **technical details** for this authentication procedure are however within the **responsibility of the wallet-relying party**, acting as controller or processor.
+According to Article 12 (6) of Regulation (EU) 2016/679, the controller may request additional information necessary to confirm the identity of the data subject.
+In any case Article 24 of (EU) 2016/679 clarifies that the controller is responsible for the implementation of suitable technical and organisational measures for the protection of personal data in line with Article 32 of (EU) 2016/679, which obviously includes the requirement to **authenticate the user**, which submits a data deletion request, **or the request itself** using an appropriate electronic signature.
+The **technical details** for this authentication procedure are within the **responsibility of the wallet-relying party**, acting as controller or processor, and hence there can only be a **recommendation** for the wallet-relying party to utilise the strong authentication or signature facilities offered by the wallet solutions for this purpose.

+This additional recommendation **DATA_DLT_07** is specified as follows:

+> While the Wallet-Relying Party is responsible for choosing appropriate authentication mechanisms before
+> executing a data deletion request, it is RECOMMENDED to use the authentication and signature
+> facilities offered by the Wallet Solutions for this purpose.

-   It seems that the Commission and the EU Member States can only  encourage and facilitate the development of appropriate **codes of conducts** for wallet-relying parties according to
-   Article 5f of (EU) No. 910/2014 and Article 40 of (EU) 2016/679, which could include the **recommendation** to utilise the strong and trustworthy **authentication, identification and qualified electronic signature** capabilities of the wallet solutions for implementing the necessary authentication procedure.
+   It seems that the Commission and the EU Member States can only encourage and facilitate the development of appropriate **codes of conducts** for wallet-relying parties according to Article 5f of (EU) No. 910/2014, which may also address privacy-related aspects, such as the exercise of rights of data subjects according to Article 40 Nr.
+2 (f) of (EU) 2016/679 for example.
+These code of conducts could include the **recommendation** to utilise the strong and trustworthy **authentication, identification and qualified electronic signature** capabilities of the wallet solutions for implementing the necessary authentication procedure.
+In a similar manner, such aspects may also be addressed in certification criteria according to Article 42 of (EU) 2016/679.

 #### 4.2 Discussions related to DATA_DLT_03